 Dutch Reformed Church

 Built between 1835 and 1837, the Dutch Reformed Church in Newburgh, New York, sits on a bluff overlooking the Hudson River and is a reminder of the wealth that came early to settlements in New York.
-Newburgh may be somewhat forgotten today, but the town served as George Washington’s headquarters during a pivotal point in the Revolutionary War and the area’s prosperity allowed the congregation to hire a well-known architect, Alexander Jackson Davis (1803–1892), to create an early example of Greek Revival architecture.
+The town served as George Washington’s headquarters during a pivotal point in the Revolutionary War and the area’s prosperity allowed the congregation to hire a well-known architect, Alexander Jackson Davis (1803–1892), to create an early example of Greek Revival architecture.
 He told a local newspaper that the church’s portico, seen from the Hudson River, “will henceforth serve as a conspicuous and characteristic landmark indicative of the taste, discrimination, and sense of classical beauty of the inhabitants of Newburgh.”

-Following Watch listing in 2006, WMF supported the design for the roof restoration, and in summer 2009, we launched a field school program at the Dutch Reformed Church, in partnership with the City of Newburgh, the National Park Service, Habitat for Humanity of Greater Newburgh, and the Newburgh Preservation Association.
+Following inclusion on the World Monuments Watch in 2006, we supported the design for the roof restoration, and in 2009, launched a field school program at the church in partnership with the City of Newburgh, the National Park Service, Habitat for Humanity of Greater Newburgh, and the Newburgh Preservation Association.
 Twelve high school students participated in the six-week, hands-on program, learning preservation techniques while making repairs to fire-damaged parts of the church and repairing and restoring windows and exterior architectural details.
 In 2010, in a second field school, students continued the work and also built a staircase to provide better access to the cellar, where restoration work was being done.